I'm in the middle of migrating web hosts, a lot of moving parts, so forgive me if my email is down or if anything is unavailable.

 Artistic control over the generation of lighting bolts is added through some easy to use parameters.
 Pitch and Volume variance are linearly inerpolated between Min and Max values using the distance between Viewpoint and the generated strike in relation to the maximum radius, providing an accurate depiction of lighting strikes near to far while efficiently using only a handful of sound clips.
 Frequency is used to control the severity of the storm.
 Wait To Strike is the minimum time that must have passed in order for another lightning strike to be generated to prevent an unnatural overlap.
 The result is a convincing ambient stormy setting.

-Unity3d has no native ability to control active lightmaps and switch between them once the scene is loaded.
+At the time, Unity3d had no native ability to control active lightmaps and switch between them once the scene is loaded.
 The project called for a power outage, so that ability was a necessity.
 Artists create a light set (theoretically any number of them), light the scene, bake lighting to lightmaps, associate the lights and generated lightmaps with the desired light set.
 The end result is a lighting swap that can be triggered by any event.

 Design of the vehicle rigging solution was achieved with the combined effort of a software engineer and myself.
 My responsibilities were centric to player-vehicle interaction and more artistic concerns like wheel rotation and tread scrolling.

 The HUD items seen here were prototyped by the software engineer, I then optimized functionality, re-faced with final art, added mobile-friendly interaction.

 Each building prefab has its own object space footprint for ease of editing and repeated placement.
 Upon script execution, a collective scene footprint file is built (CSV) for storage on the server.
 I learned MaxScript to write an authoring tool for these footprints straight out of the modeling program.
 Given more time I would automate the creation of footprints.